12 Common Instagram Scams and How To Spot Them

 7. Romance scams

 Romance scams aren’t new or exclusive to the internet, but they’re rife on social media.
-Essentially, the scammer preys on lonely people by offering companionship but then slowly starts to extort money from the victim.
+Essentially, the scammer preys on lonely people by offering companionship, then slowly begins extorting money from the victim.
 They may say they need it for a plane ticket or visa to come visit the victim or that a major medical issue has come up and they need money for treatment.

 This is a long con that can take weeks or months to manifest before the scammer asks for money.
 There’s no harm in trying to meet someone romantically on the internet, but be wary if they start asking for money.